 Snow has been something of a theme this conference season—and the inaugural CAR-T Congress USA in Boston was no exception.
 While the threat of yet another major storm may have kept attendance down, it did nothing to dampen the spirts of the more than 100 thought leaders from biotech, big pharma, academia and finance who gathered in Boston to address the challenges and opportunities of CAR-T therapies.

-“The weather wasn’t a problem,” said Abby McDonald, senior business lead in product development operations for Be The Match BioTherapies®.
+“The weather wasn’t a problem,” said Abby McDonald, PhD, senior business lead in product development operations for Be The Match BioTherapies®.
 “In fact, given the smaller crowd, there was a very focused, balanced approach to attending sessions and networking.”

 CAR-T Congress USA follows the successful CAR-T Congress Europe, held earlier this year in Berlin.
 While the official focus of both “sessions” was the expansion of CAR-T therapies into other liquid and solid tumors, the buzzword that really dominated the three-day conference was standardization.
 In spite of CAR-T’s recent commercial splash, many are still expressing concern over how to regulate and manage the inherent variability in CAR-T products.